Every workplace

 Creative.
 Intuitive.
 Empathic.

-People with dyslexia have the kind of strengths that help an organisation be more dynamic, innovative and forward-thinking.
-All it takes, with the help of HR and DEI, is the support our workplace programs provide.
+People with dyslexia and other neurodivergence have the kind of strengths that help an organisation be more dynamic, innovative, and forward-thinking.
+With the help of HR and DEI, all it takes is the support our workplace programs provide.
 That’s the advantage of doing things differently.

 Illustrated group of people